IamKay/100DaysOfCode/README.md

 * Day 44
   > Did a little research as to what new features to add to the action(it seemed a little dull).
 Found some features but it would be redundant to implement them as i dont have an API(i would hav to change the implementation when i get the API).
 Also, currently doing a little frontend for a friend.
 Its with a little PHP too.
 Kind of in a pickle here.
 I can't figure out how to use CSS to push down content when introducing an already present element.
 Stackoverflow says its impossible.
 Not me.

+* Day 45
+  > Still doing frontend.
+Today i bought a home mini so half a day went there.
+Other than that i was making the homepage for a site that i am working on.
+Nothing difficult, just cool HTML, CSS.